rmiller85/Solidworks/README.md

 For this assignment, I had to make this weird little mess of parts, assemble it, and make a motion study of it.
 "What's a mtion study?"
 I can hear you asking.
 Well, I could very well be wrong on this, but I'm pretty sure the best way to desrcibe it is this: a simulation of how your assembly will react to movement.
 I made a bunch of parts according to measurements I was given, assembled them without any issues, and did the motion study according to the instructions.
 This ran into some issues, however.
 I was getting a weird error that I didn't understand: `Dynamic simulation stopped due to incompatible redundant constraints present in the system.` I didn't have the foggiest as to what that meant.
 I searched it up and discovered a way to make the redundant mates automatically become a bushing.
 I'm not quite sure what a bushing is, but whatever.
 It was a complete disaster.
 Mr. H tried to help me, but in the end, he decided to take pity on me and just let me be done.
 Here's a picture of the god-forsaken thing.

 ![alt_text](https://github.com/rmiller85/Solidworks/blob/master/Screenshots/motionstudysshot.png "Finally done, I guess.")

+## Stress Analysis

+This was a pretty cool one.
+I really got to see the practical uses of Solidworks.